How to Stop Animals from Digging up the Lawn

 by Alec McClennan, on October 5, 2024

-There are a variety of critters who frequent our lawns and cause issues while they’re looking for food.
+There are a variety of critters that frequent our lawns and cause issues while they’re looking for food.
 Moles tunnel under the ground and can create a mess, especially in the Spring.
-Skunks and Racoons are more of an issue in the Fall, as they work to fatten up for winter.
+Skunks and Racoons are more of an issue in the Fall, and will dig up your lawn as they work to fatten up for Winter.

 Rodent Mole Digging Mounds